스킴

 and the irreducible components of this scheme are \(\Spec\mathbb{K}[\x,\y]/(\x)\) and \(\Spec \mathbb{K}[\x,\y]/(\y)\).

-Meanwhile, examples of noetherian schemes are obtained by the following proposition.
+Meanwhile, examples of noetherian schemes are provided by the following proposition.

-Proposition 7 For a noetherian ring \(A\), \(\Spec A\) is always a noetherian topological space.
+Proposition 7 For a noetherian ring \(A\), the space \(\Spec A\) is always a noetherian topological space.

 Proof

-Given a chain of closed subsets of \(\Spec A\)
+Given a descending chain of closed subsets of \(\Spec A\)

 \(\sqrt{\mathfrak{a}_1}\subseteq \sqrt{\mathfrak{a}_2}\subseteq\cdots\).

-Now from the assumption that \(A\) is a noetherian ring, there exists a suitable \(k\) such that
+Since \(A\) is assumed noetherian, there exists \(k\) such that

 \(Z(\sqrt{\mathfrak{a}_k})=Z(\sqrt{\mathfrak{a}_{k+1}})=\cdots\).

-Now from §Spectrums, ⁋Proposition 5 we obtain the desired result.
+Now §Spectra, ⁋Proposition 5 gives the desired result.

 However, the converse does not hold in general.